 Learn how to draw a great looking Horse Rider with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Horse Rider.
+By following the simple steps, you too can easily draw a perfect Horse Rider.

 Have you ever ridden a horse?
 You won't need riding lessons for this jaunt... you might need art lessons instead!